ChuckM/spi-term/README.md

 libraries and fonts and display chip drivers.
 And I asked, is there something I could do here to help simplify this?
-To reduce the steepness of the learning curve by abstracting away things that you don't need to know about to learn to program?
+To reduce the steepness of the learning curve by abstracting away things that you don't need to know about when you are just starting to learn to program?

 I thought perhaps if there was a standard 'terminal' that hooked up to these development boards in a such a way that they allowed the